Stické: Manner of play

-Stické is played with standard lawn tennis racquets and low pressure balls in an enclosed court.
+Stické is played with standard lawn tennis racquets and low-pressure balls in an enclosed court.
 The court is somewhat similar to a real tennis court in shape, but is smaller (about 78 feet by 27 feet) and different in construction.
 Play takes place using all the basics of lawn tennis and the same scoring system, with the addition of side and back walls.
 Players face each other over the net in pairs.

 As in real tennis, there is a penthouse, used throughout the game as a playing surface and on which the service has to land to start each point.
 Some courts have a penthouse only down the side, while others have a penthouse at both ends as well.

 History

 There were over 50 courts built throughout the British Empire since 1875.
+The game was created in the 1870’s as an outdoor game by the Royal Regiment of Artillery to keep soldiers fit.
+The first court was constructed using 9-foot square artillery targets.
 The dimensions of the Taplow Court built by Lord Desborough in 1892 became the standard.
 In the early 20th century, stické was a popular recreation at many country houses.
 At the time it was one of the few games that was played by both men and women.

-As of 2005 there are only three playable courts remaining:
+As of 2005 only two playable courts remain: